Zeyu-Li/honor_cal_notes/README.md

 A function is called smooth if it is n times differentiable everywhere in its domain for every n

-Therefore, know that all polynomial function (and trig. functions) are smooth everywhere
+Therefore, know that all polynomial functions (and trig. functions) are smooth everywhere

 Any rational function is also diff. everywhere in its domain